XuewenWangUGA/USAT/README.md

  or download whole package from Github https://github.com/ge-lab using Github download button.

- #### Update Java run enviroment if necessary
+ #### Update Java run environment if necessary
- This software will use a new version of Java runtime enviroment V17.
-If your computer has an older version, please install the newest Java runtime enviroment V17 or higher from  https://www.oracle.com/java/technologies/downloads/  .
-Either Java JDK or SE should works.
+ The USAT will use the Java runtime enviroment V17.
+If your computer has an old version of Java runtime, please install the newest Java runtime enviroment V17 or higher from  https://www.oracle.com/java/technologies/downloads/  .
+Either Java JDK or SE should work.

  ## Run USAT

  🔑 Before running USAT, please read through user manual 📗   __USAT_user_manual.pdf__

- _Briefly_
+ __Briefly__

- method 1: Go to the USAT folder, double click the __USAT.jar__ file to run
+ Method 1: Go to the USAT folder, double click the __USAT.jar__ file to run

  or

- mehotd 2: to run through a command terminal; just type the following command and press the "enter" key
+ Mehotd 2: to run through a command terminal; just type the following command and press the "enter" key

 `java -jar USAT.jar`